 4. Shop around for a loan

 Not enough home buyers know that shopping around for a loan and exploring multiple loan options can help lower your interest rate and/or monthly payments.
-With the mortgage rate far higher than it was last year, it’s prudent to know your options.
+With the mortgage rate far higher than early in the pandemic, it’s prudent to know your options.

 Lenders offer slightly different rates from each other, and surprisingly it’s not always the big banks who offer the best rates.
 Buyers today can also explore alternative loan options, like ARM loans.